 - Patients who had prior therapy for prostate cancer with surgery and/or radiation and now have evidence of cancer recurrence based on rising PSA blood test, but have no visible metastases on imaging scans.

 Additional Study Parameters

-The clinical trial will also collect blood and tissues samples to evaluate the effect of mushroom tablets on variety of parameters including immune function and changes in cancer regulatory mechanisms.
+The clinical trial will also collect blood and tissue samples to evaluate the effect of mushroom tablets on a variety of parameters including immune function and changes in cancer regulatory mechanisms.

 Goal of the Study